jf788-dev/VISR/README.md

   |> yield(name: "mean")
 ```

   Press 'Query Inspector' and then 'Refresh' afterwhich some data should appear.
-Change the time frame above the pane to last 5 minutes and refresh dropdown to Auto.

   On the right hand side, Give the panel a name and optional description.
 Then press save dashboard. and press back to dashboard on the top panel.